Voronoi Cells in Metric Algebraic Geometry of Plane Curves: Curvature and the Evolute

 For (\ref{thm:1pt2}), we know that the sequence $Vor_{A_\epsilon}(a_\epsilon)$ is Wijsman convergent to $Vor_{X \cap B(p, \delta)}(p)$ by Theorem \ref{thm:voronoi_convergence}.
 Denote by $V_\epsilon$ the set of vertices of $Vor_{A_\epsilon}(a_\epsilon)$.
 By Corollary \ref{cor:medial_approx}, we also have that the sets $V_\epsilon$ are Wijsman convergent to the endpoint of $Vor_{X \cap B(p,\delta)}(p)$, which we call $p'$.
 By the definition of Wijsman convergence, this means that for any $x \in \mathbb{R}^2$, $d_w(x,V_\epsilon) \rightarrow d_w(x,p')$.
 By the definition of $d_w$, we have $d_w(p,V_\epsilon) = d_\epsilon$ and $d_w(p,p')$ is the radius of curvature of $p$.
 This concludes the second part of the proof. \end{proof}

 The evolute $E$ of a plane curve is the locus of all centers of curvature of the curve.
 Therefore, to find the evolute using Voronoi cells we may splice the curve into sections and apply Theorem~\ref{thm:curvature}.
-Let $X$ be compact.
-Let $C \subset X$ denote the points of locally maximal curvature.
-Then $X \backslash C$ consists of finitely many components $X = X_1\cup \cdots \cup X_n$.
+Let $X$ be compact and irreducible of degree greater than or equal to $3$.
+Let $C \subset X$ denote the points of locally maximal curvature and $E_C$ denote the centers of curvature corresponding to points in $C$.
+Then $X \backslash C$ consists of finitely many components $X \backslash C= X_1\cup \cdots \cup X_n$.
 Let $\tau$ denote the reach of $X$, and cover each $X_i$ by balls $B_{i,j}$ of radius less than $\tau$.
 Let $E_{i,j}$ denote the collection of vertices of Voronoi cells of $X_i \cap B_{i,j}$.
-Then by Theorem \ref{thm:curvature}, $ E = \cup_{i,j} \overline{E_{i,j}}. $ Furthermore, for $\epsilon$-approximations $A_{\epsilon,i,j}$ of $X_i \cap B_{i,j}$, the union over $i,j$ of their Voronoi vertices will converge to $E$ by Theorem \ref{thm:voronoi_convergence}.
+Then by Theorem \ref{thm:curvature}, $E \backslash E_C= \cup_{i,j} \overline{E_{i,j}}$.
+Furthermore, for $\epsilon$-approximations $A_{\epsilon,i,j}$ of $X_i \cap B_{i,j}$, the union over $i,j$ of their Voronoi vertices will converge to $E \backslash E_C$ by Theorem \ref{thm:voronoi_convergence}.
+To find the evolute $E$ one need only to add the finite set of points $E_C$.